-A core aim of the SPMA is the promotion of the archaeology of the late medieval to modern world, and the Community Engagement Award is designed to support individuals, groups and societies in developing new public-facing initiatives, whether one-off events, programmes of activities, digital archaeology or other creative outputs.
+A core aim of the SPMA is the promotion of the archaeology of the late medieval to modern world.
+The Community Engagement Award is designed to support individuals, groups and societies to develop new public-facing initiatives.
+They can be one-off events, programmes of activities, digital archaeology or other creative outputs.
 We welcome proposals which seek to develop innovative forms of engagement and proposals which demonstrate the potential to engage non-traditional audiences.
 Please note that the Society’s existing lecture bursary has now been discontinued and subsumed within this new grant.

-Funding of up to £500 can be applied for.
-The deadline for applications each year is 15 September, and a decision will be made within two months of the closing date.
+You can apply for funding of up to £500.
+The deadline for applications each year is 15 September.
+SPMA Council makes decisions within two months of the closing date.

 Eligibility:

-• Applicants need not be members of the Society
+• Applicants must be members of the Society

-• Applicants can apply on behalf of any group, institution and organization
+• You can apply on behalf of any group, institution and organization

-• Applicants can be amateur or professional archaeologists
+• You can be an amateur or professional archaeologist

 • Post-medieval archaeology (late medieval to the present day) must be a core aspect of the proposal